MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-the-PowerShell-50-ISE.md

 # What's New in the Windows PowerShell 5.0 ISE

-This topic explains the new and updated features that have been introduced in version 5.0 of Windows PowerShell Integrated Scripting Environment (ISE).
+This topic explains the new and updated features that have been introduced in version 5.0 of the Windows PowerShell Integrated Scripting Environment (ISE).

 > [!NOTE]
 > The PowerShell ISE is no longer in active feature development.
 As a shipping component of